stap(1) — Linux manual page

 --download-debuginfo[=OPTION]

-OPTION, where OPTION is one of the following:
+TION, where OPTION is one of the following:

 yes enable automatic downloading of debuginfo with no

-TION value to --download-debuginfo
+value to --download-debuginfo

-no explicitly disable automatic downloading of debug‐
+no explicitly disable automatic downloading of debugin‐

 ask show abrt output, and ask before continuing down‐